xuuxii/awesome-ico/README.md

 * [Ethereum](https://www.ethereum.org) - Ethereum is a decentralized platform for applications that run exactly as programmed without any chance of fraud, censorship or third-party interference
 * [QTUM](https://qtum.org/zh) - Combining a modified Bitcoin Core infrastructure with an intercompatible version of the Ethereum Virtual Machine (EVM)
 * [Aeternity Blockchain](https://www.aeternity.com) - Lightning Smart Contracts.
 Turing-Complete State-Channels.
 Decentralized Oracles.
-* [Tezos](https://www.tezos.com) - Tezos is a new decentralized blockchain that governs itself by establishing a true digital commonwealth
+* [Tezos](https://www.tezos.com) - Tezos is a new decentralized blockchain that governs itself by establishing a true digital commonwealth.
-* [Dfinity](https://dfinity.network) - DFINITY is a high performance decentralized cloud compute network that hosts EVM smart contracts
+* [Dfinity](https://dfinity.network) - DFINITY is a high performance decentralized cloud compute network that hosts EVM smart contracts.
 * [EOS](https://eos.io/) - EOS.IO software, a new blockchain operating system designed to support commercial-scale decentralized applications.
 * [Zcash](https://z.cash/) - Zcash is the first open, permissionless cryptocurrency that can fully protect the privacy of transactions using zero-knowledge cryptography.
 * [IOTA](https://iota.org/) - IOTA is a distributed ledger for the Internet of Things.
 The first ledger with microtransactions without fees as well as secure data transfer.
 Quantum proof.